2019 Common Cask, All Rights Reserved

 When we buy craft we don’t just support the brewery, we support local families, local businesses and the community at large.
 Community support can also be seen in the generous donations from craft beer companies, topping $73.4 million in 2016.

 The seeds of Common Cask were planted in 2009 when I immersed myself into the growing world of craft beer.
 After drinking my first IPA I felt as if I had never truly tasted beer before.
 At that point in time I fell in love with the variety of beer and the works of art that covered each bottle.
 Having collected everything from rocks to sports trading cards I immediately knew my next collection would be beer labels.

 Every trip I took and adventure I was on, I would make it a point to grab some local beers.
-My wife’s purse soon became my bag for smuggling home empty beers we finished from bars and restaurants.
+My wife’s purse soon became my bag for smuggling home empty beers that we finished from bars and restaurants.
 After hundreds of hours of soaking, peeling and pressing labels my collection started to outgrow its shoe box home and needed to be properly displayed.

 The meaning behind Common Cask is at the core of our designs and the heart of the company.

 Common can be defined as “Shared by, belonging to, or affecting the whole of a community… of the public”.
 This can be seen in our designs as each piece is created using the labels from a group of breweries, together making one design.
-This also represents the craft community as a whole as each brewery is unique and separate from the rest, but is also unified by their commitment to craft beer.
+This also represents the craft community as a whole as each brewery is unique and separate from the rest, but is also unified by their commitment to brewing independent craft beer.

 Cask pays homage to the way beer has been historically stored and served.
 Casks are also behind some of the current innovations that craft brewing has created.